 Could my own name be redacted?

 Possibly.
 It’s likely your last name at birth will be redacted if it matches the last name of a parent listed on the birth certificate and that parent has requested redaction of their personally identifiable information.
+This is not yet fully known.

 If a birthparent files a redaction request and that birthparent then dies, will my original birth certificate still be redacted?